legend-exp/remage/docs/rmg-commands.md

 **Commands:**

 * `Realm` – Set simulation realm (cut values for particles in (sensitive) detector
-* `DefaultProductionCut` – Set simulation production cuts, for default region.
-Note: this overrides the physics realm
+* `DefaultProductionCut` – Set simulation production cuts, for default region for electrons, positions, and gammas.
+Notes: this overrides the values from the physics realm.
+This does not apply to protons, alphas or generic ions.
-* `SensitiveProductionCut` – Set simulation production cuts, for default region.
-Note: this overrides the physics realm
+* `SensitiveProductionCut` – Set simulation production cuts, for sensitive region for electrons, positions, and gammas.
+Notes: this overrides the values from the physics realm.
+This does not apply to protons, alphas or generic ions.
 * `OpticalPhysics` – Add optical processes to the physics list
 * `OpticalPhysicsMaxOneWLSPhoton` – Use a custom wavelegth shifting process that produces at maximum one secondary photon.
 * `LowEnergyEMPhysics` – Add low energy electromagnetic processes to the physics list